Creating a Legacy Home: 7 Principles for Remodeling with Meaning, Beauty & Longevity

 Seek partners who listen, translate your values into design, and guide you with care.

-Hiring Tip: Ask how they’ve handled historic homes before — and what legacy means to them
+Hiring Tip: Ask how they have handled historic homes before and what legacy means to them.

 Are You Ready to Begin Your Legacy?

-You don’t just want to remodel — you want to create something that lasts.
+You do not just want to remodel; you want to create something that lasts.
 A place to gather, to grow, to remember.

 At Home Front Build, we remodel with heart, craftsmanship, and purpose.
-If you’re ready to explore what’s possible, we’d be honored to guide the way.
+If you are ready to explore what is possible, we would be honored to guide the way.